Masato Nakada Graphic

 Guest Lecture

-FILMMAKER, PRODUCER & ENTREPRENEUR.
-Antonio, began his career in the field of interactive and graphic design, focusing on building brands and digital content in the tech and food sector.
-In the past decade, he has founded creative agencies, led the art and technical direction of tech startups, produced and directed the Emmy-winning TV show, The Migrant Kitchen on KCET, and is currently the founder and CEO of Life & Thyme, a culinary publication and production agency.
-Based out of Los Angeles, Antonio is focused on creating meaningful stories through filmmaking, editorial content and photography.
+Filmmaker, producer, and entrepreneur Antonio Diaz began his career in interactive and graphic design, building brands and digital content within the tech and food industries.
+Over the past decade, he has founded multiple creative agencies, guided the artistic and technical direction of tech startups, and produced and directed the Emmy-winning KCET television series The Migrant Kitchen.
+He is currently the founder and CEO of Life & Thyme, a culinary publication and production agency.
+Based in Los Angeles, Antonio is dedicated to telling meaningful stories through film, editorial, and photography.